What is the ASTB-E test?

 The Naval aviation trait facet inventory is a personality questionnaire designed to determine a candidate's preferences in a workplace environment.

-The assessment looks at an individual's characteristics, traits, and behaviours in relation to those required for success when on the job.
+The assessment looks at an individual's characteristics, traits, and behaviours about those required for success when on the job.

 Questions are given as a series of statements presented in pairs.
 Each statement describes a specific situation or scenario.
 Individuals need to select the statement that best describes how they would feel or prefer to behave or react in that given situation.